Friday Foodie & Beer Tour

-Our Friday Foodie Walking Tour offers you a glimpse into Ecuador’s rich culture through food from various regions that surround the greater “Community” neighborhood.
+Our Friday Foodie & Beer tour offers you a glimpse into Ecuador’s rich culture through food from various regions that surround the greater “Community” neighborhood.
 Our tour, while structured, also promises to be flexible and feed off of the group’s curiosity and taste – while you will be able to taste-as-you-go, you may also purchase some more while there.

-The tour starts at Altar Brewing (Vicente León y Olmedo) and ends in the beautiful La Ronda, a quaint and picturesque street in the historic center where you may wrap up your night to the rhythm of typical Ecuadorian nightlife, food, and drinks.
+The tour starts at Altar Brewing (Vicente León y Olmedo) at 7:00pm and ends in the beautiful neighborhood of La Ronda, a quaint and picturesque street in the historic center where you may wrap up your night to the rhythm of typical Ecuadorian nightlife, food, and drinks.

-This tour takes place only on Friday’s and has a cost of $25 per person.
+This tour takes place only on Friday’s at 7:00pm and has a cost of $25 per person.

 Join us — eat like a real Ecuadorian and get a real taste of the small hidden treasures of this country’s varied and yummy cuisine!